“Hi, I’m Delfina!”

 Since I learned my name was special from people’s reactions, this simple phrase has initiated plenty of conversations, avoiding both parties’ unnecessary small talk about the weather.

-Depending on where you’re reading this from, you may or may not have across someone with my name, but humbly stated, where I live, I’ve never met another Delfina.
+Depending on where you’re reading this from, you may or may not have across someone with my name.
+Humbly stated, where I live, I’ve never met another Delfina.

 In interviews and social outings, people never fail to notice my name.
-Secretly, I think they enjoy finding out what my name is, because it’s memorable, they won’t have to rummage through their memory to find it if they meet me again.
+Secretly, they might enjoy hearing my name, because it’s memorable.
+They won’t have to rummage through their memory to find it if they meet me again.

 How did I get this name?

 My dad (and I) are allergic to self-care, I already wrote about that, but he’s also allergic to secrecy.

 He decided what he’d name me since before my older brother’s birth.
 Fortunately, he powered through and didn’t share it with others until I was born.

 - Delfina was the first woman to swim through the English Channel.